Milagu Kuzhambu – Molagu Kuzhambu – Spicy Black Pepper Kuzhambu

 Milagu Kuzhambu with beans curry

-She was the pillar for our small family and now we have lost her.
+She was the pillar of our small family and now we have lost her.
 I have acquired most of my skills, cooking and otherwise from her.
-It is almost a month now since she has left us, but the wound is still very fresh.
+It is almost a month now since she left us, but the wound is still very fresh.

-She would call me right after she sees the recipe and comment on how the picture looks, or how I could have altered the recipe.
+She would call me right after she saw the recipe and comment on how the picture looked, or how I could have altered the recipe.
 My mother loved to cook and eat.
-She was open to trying out any new recipe from any cuisine and that is how I was exposed to different cuisines right from my young age.
+She was open to trying out any new recipe from any cuisine and that is how I was exposed to different cuisines right from a young age.

 I had an ACL Replacement surgery end of November and hence I had asked Srivalli to choose some theme for January randomly as I was not in a position to do so myself.
 My theme for the first week that she had chosen is Family recipes, which has come in an apt time.
 This is a meal that my mother makes quite often on weekends after a good oil bath.